Who is Jesus?

 When you switch the lights on, so much happens that it’s hard to summarise in one go.
 You can see your way around.
 Things make sense that didn’t before.
 Colours appear.
 You can navigate much more easily.
 You can see exciting opportunities.
 The whole thing is much more cheerful.

 That is just one of many ways of describing what it can feel like after placing your trust in Jesus and accepting his offer of forgiveness and love.
 It can feel like coming home, truly home.
-It can feel like collapsing into his arms, exhausted and miserable about the past, but safe and totally secure, and utterly loved, accepted and welcomed.
+Or it can feel like collapsing into his arms, exhausted and miserable about the past, but safe and totally secure, and utterly loved, accepted and welcomed.

 It can feel as if life makes sense, that there’s a new spring in your step, that it’s like having a marvellous and totally reliable shield placed over you in the sky, so that nothing can go wrong in a way that God can’t cope with.

-And we have freedom, profound freedom.
+And you have freedom, profound freedom.
 Freedom from fear, from hopelessness, from condemnation.
 Freedom to live life courageously and boldly as God’s beloved child.
 Freedom from other things that bind us or weigh us down.

 The Bible says the Holy Spirit comes to live within you, the moment you place your trust in Jesus.
 The Holy Spirit is God, dwelling within you.
 He brings joy that bubbles up from you don’t know where, sometimes at the most unlikely moments.
 He gives you peace.
 He gives you deep wells of love.
 He gradually changes you, as you let him, to make you more like Jesus.
 Quite extraordinary.